-Your stories should not be focused on you, your brand, product or service but rather about what your audience (target market) want to see.
+Your stories should not be focused on you, your brand, product or service, but rather about what your audience (target market) wants to see.
 The fact you have a commercial offering in this space is enough.

 2) Quick!
 Make a statement.